Explaining Explainability: Understanding Concept Activation Vectors

 They examine whether CAVs have three properties:

-- Entanglement: Different concepts can be associated - they tested cosine similarity between CAVs of associated, independent or “equivalent” concepts and find a correspondence.
+by correspond to the perturbation of the activation by where and are successive layers?
+They find that this is typically not the case, since, they speculate, the CAVs in successive layers probably encode different aspect of that concept. - Entanglement: Different concepts can be associated - they tested cosine similarity between CAVs of associated, independent or “equivalent” concepts and find a correspondence.
 They find that when performing Testing with CAV (TCAV), associations can lead to misleading explanations.

 - Spatial Dependence: CAVs can be dependent on the position of the concept and how this translates to the activation space.
 This means that it is possible to use CAVs to check if a model is translation invariant.